bluesky66-dev/kibana/docs/development/core/public/kibana-plugin-core-public.savedobjectsclient.md

 ## SavedObjectsClient class

-Saved Objects is Kibana's data persisentence mechanism allowing plugins to use HyperSec for storing plugin state.
+Saved Objects is Kibana's data persisentence mechanism allowing plugins to use Elasticsearch for storing plugin state.
 The client-side SavedObjectsClient is a thin convenience library around the SavedObjects HTTP API for interacting with Saved Objects.

 <b>Signature:</b>